ZachLark/GitBridgev1/docs/generated_readmes/payment-integration_README.md

-# Feature: User Authentication
+# Feature: Payment Integration

 ## Description

-This repository contains the implementation for **user-authentication**, developed as part of the GitBridge SmartRepo system.
+This repository contains the implementation for **payment-integration**, developed as part of the GitBridge SmartRepo system.
 This project follows GitBridge development standards and integrates with the broader GitBridge ecosystem for automated repository management and intelligent development workflows.

 ## Features

-- Implementation of user-authentication functionality
+- Implementation of payment-integration functionality
 - Integration with GitBridge SmartRepo system
 - Automated testing and validation
 - Documentation and code examples